adoptium/emt4j/README.md

 All command-line options:
 * `-f` : the base JDK version (8/11 supported).
 * `-t` : the target JDK version you are willing to migrate to (11/17 supported).
+* `-priority` : specify the minimum rule priority, e.g. `-priority p2` will only enable the rule with p1 or p2 priority, default is no limit
 * `-p` : the report format, TXT, HTML (default), JSON are supported.
 * `-o` : the output file name (the default name is 'report')
 * `-j` : the target JDK home.
 The emt4j integrates the output of JDK built-in tools: jdeprscan and jdeps.
 The 'jdeprscan' scans a jar file or a class for uses of deprecated API.
 The 'jdeps' scans a jar file or a class for uses of internal API.